• Recipes

 The addition of the feta cheese and the olive oil also helps keep these turkey burgers from drying out and makes them super juicy.
 They're also well seasoned throughout so every bite is packed with flavor.

 It's important to ensure that your grill rates are scrubbed clean and then lightly coated with oil before adding your turkey burgers.
 This will help to keep them from sticking.
-To do this I add about a tablespoon of vegetable oil to a folded up paper towel and wipe the grates to coat them before turning on the heat.

 Cooked turkey burgers on the grill with a thermometer instered showing a final temperature of 165 degrees.

 These burgers are great topped with a spread of homemade tzatziki sauce, some fresh spinach, and thin sliced red onion.
-Thin sliced cucumbers or sliced roasted red peppers are other great options.
+Thinly sliced cucumbers or sliced roasted red peppers are other great options.
 They're also great with more traditional burger toppings like lettuce and tomato.

 A single spinach and feta turkey burger in the foreground and a platter of burgers blurred in the background/

-Can I make these ahead?
+Can I make turkey burgers ahead?

 Can these be made without a grill?

-If you try this recipe don't forget to leave a RATING or COMMENT below.
+If you try this recipe, don't forget to leave a RATING or COMMENT below.
 I would love to hear from you!!!
 And FOLLOW me on Pinterest, Facebook, and Instagram for all the latest recipes!

 📖 Recipe